samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 ### The One-Hour Guideline

 A D&D game session usually starts with some out-of-game chatter as everyone settles down to play.
-Once the session gets underway, most groups can accomplish at least three things during one hour of play, where each “thing” might be any of the following:
+Once the session gets underway, most groups can accomplish at least three things during one hour of play, where each "thing" might be any of the following:

 * Explore a location such as a chamber in a castle or a cave
 * Converse with an intelligent creature